31M+ developers using GitHub. There were more new users in 2018 than during GitHub’s first six years combined!

 If your company has public repositories on GitHub, this is not the first place you should look for sensitive information.

-80% of corporate leaks on GitHub occur on their developers’ personal repositories, well under their radar.
+80% of corporate leaks on GitHub occur on their developers’ personal repositories, well under their company's radar.

 Yes, we’re talking about corporate leaks.